In Philippines drug war, ICC sees ‘reasonable basis’ for crimes against humanity

-Human rights groups have raised alarm for years over the violent campaign, claiming security forces have often killed suspects with impunity, in what they say in many cases amount to extrajudicial executions that have left communities traumatized.
+Human rights groups have raised alarm for years about the violent campaign, saying that security forces have often killed suspects with impunity, in what they say in many cases amount to extrajudicial executions that have left communities traumatized.

 Duterte has repeatedly defended the crackdown, saying it is necessary to secure the country and protect civilians from violent drug dealers.
 He has brushed off calls from foreign countries and local critics to reel in his security forces.